Foreign relations of Turkmenistan

 Turkmenistan's declaration of "permanent neutrality" was formally recognized by the United Nations in 1995.
-Former President Niyazov stated that the neutrality would prevent Turkmenistan from participating in multi-national defense organizations, but allows military assistance.
+Former President Nyýazow stated that the neutrality would prevent Turkmenistan from participating in multi-national defense organizations, but allows military assistance.
 Its neutral foreign policy has an important place in the country's constitution.
 Although the Government of Turkmenistan claims to favour trade with and export to the United States, and Turkey, its single largest commercial partner is China, which buys the vast bulk of Turkmen natural gas via the Central Asia–China gas pipeline.
 Turkmenistan has significant commercial relationships with Russia and Iran and growing cross-border trade with Afghanistan.
 The Government of Turkmenistan often appears to use the conflicting interests of these regional powers as a means to extract concessions, especially on energy issues.

 International disputes

 Signing of the Caspian Sea convention in 2018 brought only partial resolution of boundary disputes in the Caspian.
 Turkmenistan and Uzbekistan have disputes over water-sharing.
 Turkmenistan shares a long border with Afghanistan, a principal producer of heroin and opium.
 As a result, a large volume of narcotics are trafficked through Turkmenistan on their way to lucrative markets in Europe and Russia.